gyorilab/emmaa/doc/architecture/analysis.rst

 Each such property maps onto a specific model analysis task that can be run on an EMMAA model, for instance, causal path finding with semantic constraints, or dynamical simulations under differential initial conditions.
+We developed a Model Analysis Query Language which specifies these types of properties, see :ref:`maql`.

 Further, the result of analysis for each property on a given version of the model will be saved.
 This will then allow comparing any changes to the result